manosbatsis/spring-cloud-user-management/README.md

 > Before a manual UI test, make sure you have [build and launched](#launch-containers) the containers.

-To start the react-admin UI, either:

-- From the root project folder, run `./gradlew :admin-ui:start`
-- Alternatively, e.g. to test with your own version of Node, navigate into the __admin-ui__ directory (under the project) and run: `npm run dev`

-Then, point your browser to http://localhost:5173
+The react-admin web UI is available via the gateway and can be used by pointing your browser to http://localhost:8060

 ### Manual API Test